AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 }
 ```

 The `heartbeat.interval.ms` setting is important for tables with low write volume.
-Without heartbeats, a replication slot in PostgreSQL can accumulate WAL logs indefinitely if no changes occur—potentially filling disk.
+Without heartbeats, a replication slot in PostgreSQL can accumulate WAL logs indefinitely if no changes occur, potentially filling disk.
 Regular heartbeat events keep the replication slot position advancing.

 ---